 ABOUT US In 1821, the “Fife Agricultural Society” was formed in Cupar.
 The main objective of the Society was the general encouragement of agriculture and, in particular, the breeding of horses, cattle and sheep.
 An annual show was held where premiums were awarded to the best animals.
 Even 200 years ago, when the phrase “best ……Learn more

 The Royal Highland and Agricultural Society of Scotland Long Service Medals and Certificates for employees with 30 years service or more are presented at the Show each year.
-Application forms for Medals and Certificates can be obtained from the Secretary of the RHASS, or from the RHASS website and further information is available from the &hellip…Learn more
+Employees working full time in the agricultural service industry e.g for a firm rather than on a farm, may now also be eligible for an award.
+Application ……Learn more